ochinchina/supervisord/README.md

 - tick related events
 - process log related events

+## Logs

+The logs ( field stdout_logfile, stderr_logfile ) from programs managed by the supervisord can be written to:

+- /dev/null, ignore the log
+- /dev/stdout, write log to stdout
+- /dev/stderr, write log to stderr
+- syslog, write the log to local syslog
+- syslog @[protocol:]host[:port], write the log to remote syslog. protocol must be "tcp" or "udp", if missing, "udp" will be used.
+If port is missing, for "udp" protocol, it's value is 514 and for "tcp" protocol, it's value is 6514.
+- file name, write log to a file

 # Usage from a Docker container

 supervisord is compiled inside a Docker image to be used directly inside another image, from the Docker Hub version.